 Mobility - Hold a conversation from almost anywhere in the world, so long as there is an internet connection.
 This includes conducting video conferences.
 It’s never been easier to keep in touch with customers and staff.

 Scalability - As your business grows, VoIP grows with you.
 All you need to do is buy new headsets.
 With VoIP, the headaches that come with installing new phone lines are a thing of the past.

 Cost savings - VoIP providers incur lower operating costs than phone companies.
 These savings are not only passed on, extra features, that phone companies often charge for, come free of charge.
 These features include call transfer, caller ID, call waiting and three-way calling.
 Plus, depending on how the call is placed, long distance calls are cheaper, or sometimes free.

-Better sound quality - Despite rumours to the contrary, VoIP sound quality is typically better than the sound quality of regular phones.
+Better sound quality - Despite rumours to the contrary, VoIP sound quality is typically better than the sound quality of

 What are the drawbacks?